-The Trust's financial statements are prepared on a modified cash basis, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles.
+The Trust's financial statements are prepared on a modified cash basis, which is a comprehensive basis of accounting other than U.S. GAAP.
 This method of accounting is consistent with reporting of taxable income to Trust unitholders.
-The most significant differences between the Trust's financial statements and those prepared in accordance with U.S. generally accepted accounting principles are:
+The most significant differences between the Trust's financial statements and those prepared in accordance with U.S. GAAP are:

-- 1. net profits income is recognized in the month received rather than accrued in the month of production; - 2. expenses are recognized when paid rather than when incurred; and - cash reserves may be established by the Trustee for certain contingencies that would not be recorded under U.S. generally accepted accounting principles.
+- net profits income is recognized in the month received rather than accrued in the month of production; - 2. expenses are recognized when paid rather than when incurred; and - cash reserves may be established by the Trustee for certain contingencies that would not be recorded under U.S. GAAP.

-This comprehensive basis of accounting other than U.S. generally accepted accounting principles corresponds to the accounting permitted for royalty trusts by the U.S. Securities and Exchange Commission, as specified by Staff Accounting Bulletin Topic 12:E, Financial Statements of Royalty Trusts.
-For further information regarding the Trust's basis of accounting, see Note 2 to Financial Statements under Item 8, Financial Statements and Supplementary Data.
+This comprehensive basis of accounting other than U.S. GAAP corresponds to the accounting permitted for royalty trusts by the U.S. Securities and Exchange Commission, as specified by Staff Accounting Bulletin Topic 12:E, Financial Statements of Royalty Trusts.
+For further information regarding the Trust's basis of accounting, see Note 2 to Financial Statements under Item 8.
+Financial Statements and Supplementary Data.